JacopoCarlon/JC_Electronics_and_Communications_Systems__Project/README.md

-# Electronics and CommunicationS Systems
+# Electronics and Communications Systems

 Individual project for Electronics and Communication Systems exam at <b>Computer Engineering</b> MSc in University of Pisa, year 2022-2023.